MicrosoftDocs/architecture-center/docs/example-scenario/wvd/windows-virtual-desktop-fslogix-content.md

 Azure NetApp Files has been proven to be a great managed storage solution for FSLogix Profiles and Azure Virtual Desktop.
 The low latency and the high amount of IOPs is a great mixture for enterprises at scale.

-Currently, up to 1000 IP connections per active VNet are possible.
+Create volumes with Standard network features [where available](/azure/azure-netapp-files/azure-netapp-files-network-topologies#supported-regions).
+Volumes with [Basic network features](/azure/azure-netapp-files/configure-network-features) allow up to 1000 IP connections per active VNet.
 These are the open connections per VM over the VNet to the share; that is, this limitation is applicable per VM and not per session.
-This also includes VNET Peerings as well.
+This also includes VNET Peerings.
 The following subsections can help you to proactively design your environment.
 Read [Benefits of using Azure NetApp Files with Azure Virtual Desktop](/azure/azure-netapp-files/solutions-windows-virtual-desktop) for more information.

 #### Pooled scenarios